 Your text is too pale

 Don’t have the colour so pale that people can’t read it.
-Dark grey is lovely but really pale grey can’t be read by most people.
+Dark grey is lovely but really pale grey can’t be read on many screens.
 Don’t make people work for it!

 You have coloured text